Discover The Benefits of Being an IOMST Member

 IOMST was founded with the specific goal of providing support to the Irish market, event and street traders at a time when this area was undergoing dramatic changes, and traders needed a central point where they could gain access to the services they needed to cope with these changes.
 A key benefit of IOMST membership is that members are automatically eligible for IOMST membership Combined Liability insurance.
 The membership insurance is now arranged by our Insurance Brokers, Cross Insurances Ltd and placed with AIG Ireland.

 The Trading Membership Organisation for Small Businesses in Ireland

 Since then, we have grown our membership to include a variety of additional small businesses such as artists, crafters, artisan food producers, entertainers/ performers, tour guides, classes/ teachers, and much more…Coming from trading backgrounds ourselves, we have the knowledge, experience and expertise to guide/represent members through any difficulties which may arise.
 We are a family-run company with high morals and the determination to provide all members with a warm and trusting business relationship that can’t always be found with other companies.

 “Successful people are the ones who hold on when everyone else has let go.”

 Turn Your Business Ideas into reality with IOMST Membership and Combined Liability Insurance

 Here are the kind of things we do:

-- Members are eligible for IOMST combined liability insurance facility – Liability for your trading business placed by Richardson Insurance with AIG insurance.
+- Members are eligible for IOMST combined liability insurance facility – Liability for your trading business placed by Cross Insurances Ltd with AIG insurance.